euangd/flightdeck-web-7.4/README.md

 # Flight Deck Web

 Flight Deck Web is a minimalist Apache/PHP container for Drupal, Wordpress, and other PHP-based sites on Kubernetes and Docker.
-You can use it both for local development and production.
+You can use it both for local development and production....

 Features:
 * ConfigMap-friendly YAML configuration